 Hotel and Restaurant Management

 The hotel and restaurant management degree prepares students for supervisory positions in hotels, restaurants, and other hospitality-related organizations.
-TC3 is proud to have alumni and students in many hospitality operations locally, regionally, nationally and internationally.
+The degree also benefits from the College’s innovative Farm to Bistro concept – the College will operate an organic farm adjacent to campus and provide produce to the College’s downtown Ithaca restaurant and culinary center, Coltivare.
+Tompkins Cortland Community College is proud to have alumni and students in many hospitality operations locally, regionally, nationally and internationally.
 Over its 35-year history, the program has trained some of the area’s best entrepreneurs and managers.
 Some successful alumni are in management positions with The Waldorf-Astoria, Hyatt, Darden Restaurants, and The Cherokee Country Club of Atlanta (one of the premier private clubs in the U.S).
 The program includes an internship for on-the-job training at hotels, convention and visitors bureaus, restaurants, wineries, meeting planners, and institutional dining operations.

 Course requirements for a degree in hotel and restaurant management may be completed in class or online.
 Program faculty offer a variety of in class, experiential field study, and online coursework to assure participants of solid general education.
 There are also opportunities for study abroad.
-In addition, certification programs for Food and Alcohol service from National Restaurant Association’s SERVSAFE are available through TC3.Biz.
+In addition, short courses including proctored exam for certification in Food Safety and Alcohol service from the National Restaurant Association known as SERVSAFE, round out the completion of the degree program.
+Individuals who are seeking these credentials are welcome to register for these classes.

 The hotel and restaurant management program prepares students as management generalists ready for hospitality positions at the management-trainee and mid-management levels.
-Positions include front desk, sales, reservations, food and beverage (including sommelier), guest services, housekeeping, operational and financial management.
+Positions include food service managers, lodging managers, meeting, convention and event planners, chefs and head cooks, gaming services, and customer service representatives.

 Although the A.A.S. degree curriculum is intended as a career-seeking program, graduates have successfully transferred to obtain a bachelor’s degree.
-Specifically, Niagara University and Florida International have welcomed many TC3 Hotel and Restaurant students, where an agreement and solid transfer relationship exists.
+Specifically, Niagara University and Florida International have welcomed many of our Hotel and Restaurant students, where an agreement and solid transfer relationship exists.
 Students have also transferred to Morrisville State College, University of Nevada Las Vegas, Rochester Institute of Technology, and University of Central Florida.
-Students may pursue a bachelor’s of science degree from Delhi College of Technology/SUNY on the TC3 campus.
+Students may pursue a bachelor’s of science degree from Delhi College of Technology/SUNY on the Tompkins Cortland Community College campus.

 For specific transfer information, contact the Counseling, Career, and Transfer Services office.